codio-templates/guides-assessments-demo/.guides/content/Mathematical-notation-fbfa.md

 Codio has LaTex support.
-Pleas search online for comprehensive examples of LaTex usage.
+Please search online for comprehensive examples of LaTex usage.

 ### Inline
 Inline math equations are encapsulated in a single `$` like this: $\omega = d\phi / dt$.